Satellite Symposia

 Synopsis

-Vaccine remains the most effective countermeasure against morbidity and mortality caused by influenza virus, but national programs and policies differ by region, financial capacity, and immunization strengths.
+Vaccination remains the most effective countermeasure against morbidity and mortality caused by influenza virus, but national programs and policies differ by region, financial capacity, and immunization strengths.
 Population ageing, socioeconomic, and political contexts contribute to the diversity of health system infrastructures.

 Adult vaccination rates in the Asia-Pacific region are suboptimal, necessitating a strong commitment to improving adult vaccination rates.
 A life course approach to vaccination, concentrating on disease prevention and resolving barriers to vaccination, should be incorporated into health promotion strategies.